DataProphet/pdlog/README.md

 `pdlog` provides logging for pandas dataframes.
 Its purpose is to better enable you to monitor and debug your data pipelines.

+TODO: Open with an example of where this shines...
+(Start with the pain)

 ## Installation

 ```bash